awbla/awbla-student-workflow/content/4-processing.md

 #### Adding 2D Photos to OneDrive-->

 {:#add3Dphotos}
-#### Adding Photogrammetry Photos to OneDrive]
+#### Adding Photogrammetry Photos to OneDrive
-Images will need to be transferred from the memory card to Desktop then to the appropriate item's folder in the AWBLA OneDrive folder.
+Images taken during photogrammetry will need to be transferred from the memory card to the Desktop, then to the appropriate item's folder in the AWBLA OneDrive folder.

 The steps to this are as follows:
 - Transfer the photos from the memory card to the Desktop